sl2883/rn-both-ios-android-push/README.md

 }
 ```

 In your react code, you can also perform the following to request permission and send the APNS token to CleverTap.
+If you do that though, make sure to still set the delegate to self in AppDelegate.

 ```javascript
 CleverTapReact.registerForPush();